 If you have questions about SWEEP, please e-mail email@example.com.

 State Water Efficiency and Enhancement Program Videos

-The SWEEP Program is accepting applications.
+The SWEEP Program is not accepting applications.

 Climate Smart Agriculture: Rossow Farms

 Episode 1: SWEEP has had a positive effect on Seth Rossow’s family owned farm, Rossow Farms which is located in Merced, San Joaquin County.
 (4:06)

 Climate Smart Agriculture: Giacomazzi Farms